 •Sensory Inclusion service – hearing and vision

-•Learning support advisory teacher ( school buy in sessions)
+•Learning support advisory teacher (additional cost)

 •Education Psychologists (This is for a set number of sessions per year)